List of Irish clans in Ulster: Uí Echach

 The Uí Echach, or the Uí Echach Airgíalla to distinguish them from the neighbouring Uí Echach Cobo of the Dál nAraidi, are suggested as ruling an area known as Tuath Echach, comprising the barony of Armagh in County Armagh.
 The Uí Echach Beg and Uí Echach Mór are noted as two branches of this group, but are also placed as being in Dál nAraidi and thus maybe part of the Uí Echach Cobo.
 According to the books of Lecan and Ballymote, the Síl Ciarain Uí Echach were located in Airthir.

 The Uí Echach descend from Echach the grandson of Fiachra Cassán.

 Uí Nialláin

 The Uí Nialláin, or Clan Cernaich, descend from Nialláin, son of Féicc, son of Feidelmid, who was the son of Fiachra Cassán.
-Their territory lay in the baronies of Oneilland East and West in Co.
-Armagh, which both derive their name from the Uí Nialláin rather than the O'Neills.
+Their territory lay in the baronies of Oneilland East and West in County Armagh, which both derive their name from the Uí Nialláin rather than the O'Neills.
 The Airthir kings of the Uí Nialláin sept ruled from Loch gCál (modern-day Loughgall).

 Uí Bresail

-The Uí Bresail, also known as the Uí Bresail Airthir, ruled an area in northern Co.
-Armagh along the southern shore of Lough Neagh (in the barony of Oneilland East) before they were displaced by the lords of Clanbrassil, the MacCann's.
+The Uí Bresail, also known as the Uí Bresail Airthir, ruled an area in northern County Armagh along the southern shore of Lough Neagh (in the barony of Oneilland East) before they were displaced by the lords of Clanbrassil, the MacCann's.